IP Lawyer In Charlottesville, VA

 Examples of Licensing Law in Technology

-- An exclusive license is a license in which the licensor or the one licensing the technology out agrees to not license it to anyone else to use and will not even use it themselves.
+- An exclusive license is a license in which the licensor or the one licensing the technology out agrees not to license it to anyone else to use and will not even use it themselves.

 - A non-exclusive license is one in which the licensor can license any number of different licenses.
-You may have a non-exclusive license and your competitor may also have a non-exclusive license to the same technology.
+You may have a non-exclusive license, and your competitor may also have a non-exclusive license to the same technology.

 Let an IP lawyer Help Protect Your Intellectual Property